sandbenders/LoveApparatus/README.md

 [![Love Apparatus](loveApparatus.png)](https://www.youtube.com/watch?v=8UIpAYbyCj8)

 _LOVE APPARATUS_ is a Creative AI installation programmed in Python, and specially created for the [Art-AI Festival](https://www.art-ai.io/), in Leicester, UK.
-It ran on an NVIDIA Jetson board.
+It runs on an NVIDIA Jetson board.

 It generates love text aphorisms based on classic texts, poems and novels about love and on postings to the Twitter account [@apparatus_love](https://twitter.com/apparatus_love).